Bisoprolol: Effects, Side Effects & Why You Should Never Stop It Abruptly

 ObservationFrequencyTypical comment

-Cold hands / feetCommon"Unbearable in winter."
+Cold hands / feetCommon"Almost unbearable in winter."

 Dizziness in the morningCommon"When I get up quickly everything goes black."

-Table scrollable to the right
+Table scrolls to the right

 Transparency notice brite is a health app.
 The following features refer to functionality within the app.